-To prevent dilution of the tea flavor, it’s recommended to chill the tea prior to pouring over the ice.
+To prevent dilution of the tea flavor, it’s recommended to chill the tea before pouring over the ice.

-Sun tea uses the heat of the sun as the heat source for brewing the tea.
+Sun tea uses the sun’s heat as the heat source for brewing the tea.

 Sun tea is more mellow than regular tea.